codl/autoplay/README.md

 Usage
 -----

-Just start autoplay either by calling autoplay.py directly or using the rc.d script.
+Just start autoplay either by calling autoplay directly or using the rc script.
 It will start building statistics and continuously fill your playlist.

 How it works
 ------------